TheoDct/ALGOSUP_2022_Project_4_D/Specification/Functionnal Specification.md

 [^2]: NPC stand for Non Playable Character, will be an A.I implemented in the application.

 [^3]: VR is the definition of virtual reality comes, naturally, from the definitions for both ‘virtual’ and ‘reality’.
 The definition of ‘virtual’ is near and reality is what we experience as human beings.
 So the term ‘virtual reality’ basically means ‘near-reality’.
-This d could, of course, mean anything but it usually refers to a specific type of reality emulation.
+This could, of course, mean anything but it usually refers to a specific type of reality emulation.

 [^4]: An ifc file is a CAD data exchange file format intended for description of architectural, building and construction industry date.